Michail-Marakis/Systems-Programming-and-Hardware/README.md

 - 16-bit ALU
 - Opcode Control Unit

-> **Roadmap:** Additional VHDL projects covering topics from my Computer Architecture coursework will be added as the course progresses.
+> **Roadmap:** Additional VHDL projects covering topics from my Computer Architecture coursework will be added when i finish the course

 ## Toolchain